DixitaPatel/DataVisualization_UFOAnalysis/README.md

 **Goal**

-Moto of this project was to visualize all the analysis done till now on UFO dataset using D3.js and Apache Solr.
+Aim of this project was to visualize all the analysis done till now on UFO dataset using D3.js and Apache Solr.

 **Script/Code for data cleaning:**